The History of Michigan Center

 In the year 1955 the name of the district was changed to "Michigan Center School District #6 of Jackson County."
 In October of 1958 the present two and a quarter million dollar high school was opened to house an enrollment of just over 375.
 With the move to the new school, the traditions of homecoming, including floats and kings and queens were begun.

 Continuing in its growth, the school district annexed the Clement Elementary School in 1962; and the high school became fully accredited by the North Central Association as a quality school.
 By 1965 two more sports were added to the school: wrestling and cross country.
-The addition of these two sports expanded the students opportunities in sports participation.
+The addition of these two sports expanded the students' opportunities in sports participation.
+(Fact shared by Gary Redmond: The High school had a Golf club in 1960.)

 The district continued to grow through the 1970's at a steady pace.
 The "new" athletic field was completed in 1967, boy's golf was started in 1968, and in 1970 tennis courts, with the help of the local Rotary Club, were installed for the use of students and other members of the community.
 Later baseball and softball fields were added to the athletic complex.